SitecoreUnicorn/Unicorn/README.md

 Calls to the control panel from an automated script behave a little differently from interactive calls do.
 Specifically:

-* Automated calls are not streaming (e.g. nothing is written to the response until everything is complete)
+* Automated calls are not streaming (nothing is written to the response until everything is complete)
 * Automated calls return HTTP 500 if an error occurs (interactive calls that fail return HTTP 200, because the HTTP headers have been sent long before the error occurs).
 In the example PS script above, this will throw a PowerShell exception.
 * The output is text formatted, instead of HTML formatted, so it is much easier to read in logs.

 NOTE: When deploying to a Content Delivery server, the Unicorn Control Panel HTTP Handler and the Serialization.config file should be removed for security and performance reasons.
 When deploying to a Content Authoring server, you can remove the data provider configuration unless you need to track content changes made there for some reason.

-[Andrew Lansdowne](https://twitter.com/Rangler2) has also written a post _for version 1, so some of it is outdated_ about [setting up Unicorn with TeamCity and WebDeploy](http://andrew.lansdowne.me/2013/06/07/auto-deploy-sitecore-items-using-unicorn-and-teamcity/) that may be useful when setting up automated deployments.
+[Andrew Lansdowne](https://twitter.com/Rangler2) has also written a post _(for version 1, so some of it is outdated but the concepts still apply)_ about [setting up Unicorn with TeamCity and WebDeploy](http://andrew.lansdowne.me/2013/06/07/auto-deploy-sitecore-items-using-unicorn-and-teamcity/) that may be useful when setting up automated deployments.

 ## Unicorn's Sync Rules